alexeygrigorev/mlwiki.org/index.php/Matrix-Vector_Multiplication.md

 ---
-title: "Matrix-Vector Multiplication"
 layout: default
 permalink: /index.php/Matrix-Vector_Multiplication
+tags:
+- linear-algebra
+title: Matrix-Vector Multiplication
 ---

-# Matrix-Vector Multiplication

 ## Matrix-Vector Multiplication
 Suppose we have an $m \times n$ matrix $A$ and $n$-vector $\mathbf b$
 - How to calculate $\mathbf x = A \mathbf b$?